bibekanandadatta/JHU-Dissertation-Template/README.md

 - Once you have imported the project, you need to compile the `00-main.tex` file using the `pdflatex` option (default on Overleaf) which will call all the auxiliary files included to produce the final PDF.
 It should compile without any error on Overleaf.
 There might be warnings, but you can ignore them.

+> [!TIP]
+>
-Although it is very convenient to write your document on Overleaf, consider backing up your work on Overleaf using Git or GitHub integration or Dropbox sync feature.
+> Although it is very convenient to write your document on Overleaf, consider backing up your work on Overleaf using Git or GitHub integration or the Dropbox sync feature.

-### Generating PDF/A compliant output file for the JH Library on Overleaf

-Johns Hopkins Library requires the electronic copy of the thesis must be [generated in PDF/A format](https://www.adobe.com/uk/acrobat/resources/document-files/pdf-types/pdf-a.html) which is not trivial.
-Compiling LaTeX documents is a bit of an involved process but thanks to Overleaf we do not have to worry about it.
-[Check here to learn how they do it](https://www.overleaf.com/learn/how-to/How_does_Overleaf_compile_my_project%3F).
-I have not done the compilation locally for this project and do not plan on doing it.
-So I am unable to provide any help in that regard.

-- Learn about [latexmkrc file on Overleaf](https://www.overleaf.com/learn/latex/Articles/How_to_use_latexmkrc_with_Overleaf) which you will need to generate PDF/A file.
-- [This documentation](https://www.overleaf.com/latex/templates/creating-pdf-slash-a-and-pdf-slash-x-files-with-the-pdfx-package/bbbycnbyqhnm) provides details on how to generate PDF/A compilant output on Overleaf. **Open as Template** to see what is included in the project.
-  - Briefly, PDF/A compliant output is generated by including `\usepackage{pdfx}` command in the preamble, and to ensure the compilation worked properly, the project directory needs to include `latexmkrc` input file in which you will need to specify the timezone; [check supported timezones here](https://www.php.net/manual/en/timezones.php).
-  - Optionally, to include the meta-data in the generated PDF, you can edit the `output.xmpdata`.
-The given fields are very simple.

-- So far, I have not found any convenient way of validating if the generated PDF is compliant with library-specified PDF/A format for free.
-Library has computers with Adobe Acrobat Pro installed that can validate the format of the electronic copy of your thesis.
-If you or your lab has a license to this program, you can do it there as well.
-Finally, if you find it is not compliant (for any unknown reason), this program will also allow you to convert the format.